 The use of logical connectives, as described above but with the exception of prepositions, allows it to explicitly encode the classification semantics of labels.
 In other words, the interpretation of the resulting formulas explicitly represents the set of documents which are about the natural language labels.
 The translation of prepositions is an approximation, as they may encode meaning, which only partly can be captured by means of logical conjunction.
 For example, "life in war" and "life after war" will collapse into the same logical formula, whereas the classification semantics of the two labels is different.
-In this respect we are different from [19], where DL roles are used to encode the meaning of labels.
-The advantage of our approach is in that, while using a simpler subset of DLs, we are able to explicitly capture the semantics of a large portion of label data in a real classification.
+In this respect we are different from [18], where DL roles are used to encode the meaning of labels.
+The advantage of our approach is in that, while using a simpler subset of DLs, we are able to explicitly capture the semantics of a large portion of the label data in a real classification.

-In order to support the analysis described above and to test the effectiveness of our approach, we have conducted a grammatical analysis of the DMOZ classification.
-For doing this, we have used the OpenNLP Tools tokenization and POS-tagging library [18], which reports to achieve more than 96% accuracy on unseen data.
+In order to estimate how much of the information encoded into the labels of a real classification can be captured using our approach, we have conducted a grammatical analysis of the DMOZ classification.
+For doing this, we have used the OpenNLP Tools tokenization and POS-tagging library [17], which reports to achieve more than 96% accuracy on unseen data.
 In Table 2 we show POS statistics of tokens.
-Note, that about 77.59% of tokens (nouns and adjectives) become concepts, and about 14.69% (conjunctions and prepositions) become logical connectives of L^C .
+Note, that about 77.59% of the tokens (nouns and adjectives) become concepts, and about 14.69% (conjunctions and prepositions) become logical connectives of $L^C$ .
 WordNet coverage for common nouns and adjectives is quite high, and constitutes 93.12% and 95.01% respectively.
 Detailed analysis of conjunctions and prepositions shows that about 85.26% of them are conjunctions "and", and about 0.10% are conjunctions "or".
-In our analysis we found no words or phrases which would result into logical negation.
-Only about 4.56% of tokens are verbs and adverbs in all their forms.
+In our analysis we found no words or phrases which would result into the logical negation.
+Only about 4.56% of the tokens are verbs and adverbs in all their forms.